 It took me quite a while to not only find one but to learn how to use it.

 - The best free recording software for Windows and Mac

 - Top 10 best music production software – Digital Audio Workstation

-Setting up an XLR condenser mic is very simple, but the process is overlooked by many people.
+Setting up an XLR condenser mic is also simple, but the process is overlooked by many people.
 Just know that you will need to:

 - Plug your interface into the computer via USB.

-- Plug your mic into the interface via XLR cable.
+- Plug your mic into the interface via an XLR cable.